 Why is it that the best ideas are more often than not the simplest?

 The Smith & Sinclair duo, Emile Bernard and Melanie Goldsmith – founders of the alcoholic candy brand – stumbled upon theirs through a fortunate stroke of serendipity.
-Originally working together to create fun dating night events, all was going well, but for one thing, as they explain: “The one thing that didn’t fit in was waiting for a drink at the bar.”
+Originally working together to create fun date night events, all was going well, but for one thing, as they explain: “The one thing that didn’t fit in was waiting for a drink at the bar.”

 So promptly finding a solution to their problem, they invented a ‘Candy Bar’ — a range of deconstructed cocktails for eating, whose popularity started generating its own revenue.
 After a trial run of a market stall in Berwick St to setting up their first website, Emile and Melanie managed to bag an order of 20,000 pastilles, five days after launching.

-Fast forward a couple of years and Smith & Sinclair have successfully created their own niche of edible cocktails, retailing in stores such as Harvey Nichols, Selfridges and Harrods as well as pairing with like-minded brands to create quirky experiences.
+Fast forward a couple of years and Smith & Sinclair has successfully created their own niche of edible cocktails, retailing in stores such as Harvey Nichols, Selfridges and Harrods as well as pairing with like-minded brands to create quirky experiences.

 Their latest collaboration is a pop-up with Tanqueray London Dry Gin called The Flavour Rooms.
-And with a new space in Bermondsey, a pending patent and a growing team, Smith & Sinclair look set to becoming a household brand of the future.
+And with a new space in Bermondsey, a pending patent and a growing team, Smith & Sinclair look set to become a household brand of the future.
 In between pop-ups and innovating, we snagged a few minutes with Mel to find out more.

 Q) How would you describe your brand in 5 words?